Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • Regardless of the chosen reporting strategy, technical limitations may place constraints on delivery times for some telemetry data.

-• Rather than being delivered directly after invocation, some data (such as the total billable time of an invocation) is delivered during the next invocation of the Lambda function instance.
+• Rather than being delivered directly after the invocation, some data (such as the total billable time of an invocation) is delivered during the next invocation of the Lambda function instance.

 Using Metrics